Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Optimization of CAPS gates

 \subsection{Frequency-dependent CAPS gate analysis}

-Toward high-speed operations, the spectral bandwidth of the incoming photon broadens, so the frequency-dependent response of the atom-cavity system must be taken into account.
-The reflection coefficients depend on the frequency as follows~\cite{Cohen2018, Raymer2024, Utsugi2025}:
+The discussion in Appendix~\ref{s_subsec:caps_long_pulse_limit} relied on the long-pulse limit.
+However, for fast networking, it is necessary to operate with short photonic pulses featuring relatively large bandwidths where the frequency-dependent response of the atom-cavity system must be taken into account.
+The reflection functions of the cavity are~\cite{Cohen2018, Raymer2024, Utsugi2025}: